hashstation/hashstation/server/README.md

 sudo make install
 ```

-## Make and configure the Fitcrack project
+## Make and configure the Hashstation project
 Use the `boinc/tools/make_project` script to create your project:
 * `--url_base` is the protocol (http/https) and IP/hostname of your server
 * `--srcdir` source directory with complied BOINC server